Hotels near High Ledge Archery

 | Pro tip | Check event schedules for specific parking or access instructions. |

-What people want to know before booking near High Ledge Archery
+Questions Travelers Ask What people want to know before booking near High Ledge Archery

 What are the closest hotels to High Ledge Archery?

-The closest hotels to High Ledge Archery are Brandon Inn (5.36 mi), Emrose Luxury Cabins (6.46 mi), and Lake Bomoseen Lodge (15.8 mi).
+The closest hotel to High Ledge Archery is Brandon Inn (5.36 mi, from $109/night) — a 11-minute drive.
+Other nearby options include Emrose Luxury Cabins (6.46 mi, from $181/night) and Lake Bomoseen Lodge (15.8 mi, from $201/night).

 Are there budget-friendly hotels near High Ledge Archery?